-5.29 Employee Grievance (Approved 6-4-1990; Revised 5-8-2006, 12-2-2013) (formerly 5.3)
+5.30 Employee Grievance (Approved 6-4-1990; Revised 5-8-2006, 12-2-2013) (formerly 5.3) East Central College employees may file a grievance.
+For the purposes of this Policy,

 East Central College employees may file a grievance.
 For the purposes of this Policy, the term "grievance" shall refer to a violation or inequitable application of College policies, regulations, procedures, or federal/state statutes, including the Americans with Disabilities Act of 1990 (ADA) as amended, Section 504 of the Rehabilitation Act of 1973, or other disability-related statutory rights, or other existing laws.
 Individuals who have been terminated or whose employment contracts have not been renewed are not permitted to grieve the termination or nonrenewal, nor any action leading up to the termination or nonrenewal.
-(Note: Claims of discrimination or sexual harassment are covered in the Illegal Discrimination and Harassment Policy Policy 5.16 Employee Title IX Sexual Harassment and/or Policy 5.17 Protection Against Sexual Harassment.)
+(Note: Claims of discrimination or sexual harassment are covered in the Illegal Discrimination and Harassment Policy Policy 5.17 Employee Title IX Sexual Harassment and/or Policy 5.18 Protection Against Sexual Harassment.)

-5.29.1 Grievance Process (Revised 12-2-2013)
+5.30.1 Grievance Process (Revised 12-2-2013)